Video game console emulator

+RetroArch running Dandy, a 1983 game originally designed for the Atari 8-bit computers, on Windows 11, a 2021 operating system.
+Due to the discontinuation of older hardware and lack of compatibility with older games on newer hardware, emulation becomes necessary to play and preserve old video games.

 A video game console emulator is a type of emulator that allows a computing device (Note: These target platforms usually have available compilers to allow such emulators to be available.
 Computer systems are not included, see List of computer system emulators) to emulate a video game console's hardware and play its games on the emulating platform.
 More often than not, emulators carry additional features that surpass limitations of the original hardware, such as broader controller compatibility, timescale control (such as fast-forwarding and rewinding), easier access to memory modifications (like GameShark), and unlocking of gameplay features.
 Emulators are also a useful tool in the development process of homebrew demos and the creation of new games for older, discontinued, or rare consoles.

 The code and data of a game are typically supplied to the emulator by means of a ROM file (a copy of game cartridge data) or an ISO image (a copy of optical media).
 While emulation software itself is legal as long as it doesn't infringe copyright protections on the console, emulating games is only so when legitimately purchasing the game physically and ripping the contents.
-Freely downloading or uploading game ROMs across various internet sites is considered to be a form of piracy, and users may be sued for copyright infringement.
+Freely downloading or uploading game ROMs across various internet sites is considered to be a form of online piracy, and users may be sued for copyright infringement.